jarmo/secrets-web/README.md

 ### Starting the Server

-Starting the server requires a certificate for serving over https!
+Starting the server **requires a certificate** for serving over HTTPS!
 It is required even when using Nginx/Apache as a proxy-pass to avoid moving private data as unencrypted in the server.
 It is safe to run server on a custom open port directly avoiding any proxy-pass.

-You can get valid SSL certificates from [Let's Encrypt](https://letsencrypt.org) or use self-signed certificates if that's not possible.
+You can get a free valid SSL certificates from [Let's Encrypt](https://letsencrypt.org) or use a self-signed certificates if that's not possible.

 Start the server: